Spirituality

 Continued engagement with unresolved aspects or refinements of those intentions

-Exploration of any new "assignments" that arouse in ceremony, and how to responsibly weave them into your life
+Exploration of any new realizations, callings, or directions that emerged during your experience and how to responsibly weave them into your life

 Guidance on embodying the truest expression of yourself as you move forward